beatricecst/tp/docs/UserGuide.md

 Adding a new stall:

-1. Type `add-stall n/Subway l/Utown` into the _Command Box_.
+1. Type `add-stall n/Subway l/Utown` into the *Command Box*.
 1. Press `Enter` to execute.

 Outcome:

-1. The _Result Display_ will show a success message.
+1. The *Result Display* will show a success message.
 1. You have now added a new stall with the specified name and location.
-2. List of stalls will be updated in the _Left Display_.
 </div>

 ![ListOutcome](images/userGuide/addStallOutcome.png)